-12 Reasons you need a Will written for your unique life circumstances
+12 Reasons you need a Will that is written for your unique life circumstances

 A Will governs the distribution of property upon death.
 The person who has made a Will is known as the Testator (man) or Testatrix (woman).
 The important people who are named in a Will are: